early Childhood Education

 Frequently Asked Questions

+How do the clinical hours work?
 Teacher candidates (you) work alongside a professional educator (a teacher) to support student learning at area schools.
-Depending upon your major, you will serve clinical hours at different developmental or grade levels.
-Initial EDU courses for all majors require 20 clinical hours per course, which comes out to about two hours a week that you’ll be spending time in a classroom.
+Depending upon your major, you will complete a predetermined number of clinical hours at different developmental or grade levels.

 What if I don’t end up liking teaching?